 Dave and Hildie Regehr have served as North American Directors in Ukraine since 2006.
 Dave retired after 35 years as counsellor and administrator at Mennonite Collegiate Institute, Gretna, Manitoba.
 Hildie taught piano and elementary school, has done a variety of volunteer work and is a avid gardener.
 Volunteering as directors at the Mennonite Centre has allowed them to connect with the land and villages of ancestors.
 Through their keen interest in music and education they enjoy connecting with schools and fostering friendships with people in Ukraine.
 You can read about their Ukraine experiences at: regehrsukraine.blogspot.ca & regehrsinukraine.blogspot.ca

 Ben and Lil Stobbe, Victoria, BC

-Ben Stobbe have served many terms North American Director at the Mennonite Centre.
+Ben Stobbe has served many terms North American Director at the Mennonite Centre.
 Ben and Lil are newlyweds as of 2016.
 He is currently the Board chair and has previously served as vice-chair.
 He has made several trips to Ukraine as a volunteer North American Director and as Board chair.
 Ben enjoys the challenge of making this relatively small organization into an influential agent of change by improving the lives of Ukrainians who currently live in the former Mennonite settlements of Southern Ukraine.
 He is also pleased to see how the Mennonite Centre continues to bring awareness to Ukrainians of the past Mennonite presence in the area.
 After retiring as Director of Adult Custody in the British Columbia Corrections Branch, Ben was approached to develop a short-term (up to three months) service opportunity for North Americans to come and help at the Mennonite Centre.
-If you are interested to qualify as a Volunteer Director, Email: email@example.com Read their blog at: benstobbe.blogspot.ca
+If you are interested to qualify as a Volunteer Director, Email: firstname.lastname@example.org Read their blog at: benstobbe.blogspot.ca